-Fetal position at the onset of labour is one of the greatest determining factors of how the birth process will proceed.
-During labour the fetus makes certain movements to descend through the pelvis.
+Fetal position (position of the baby in the maternal pelvis) at the onset of labour is one of the greatest determining factors of how the birth process will proceed.
 The optimal fetal position is pictured below.
-A good way to remember the best position is to think about giving your baby a back rub every time you rub your belly.
+A good way to remember the best position is to be able to give your baby a back rub every time you rub your belly.

-A spot near the back of the fetal head is used to determine fetal position.
-The terms “posterior” or “sunny-side up” describe a baby who faces out, or is spine-to-spine with mother.
-“OP” is the medical jargon.
-The presenting part of the head is bigger in this position and the baby doesn’t flex and rotate as well as an anterior baby.
+The terms “posterior” or “sunny-side up” describe a baby who faces out, or is spine-to-spine with the pregnant woman.
+“OP” is the medical jargon, meaning occiput posterior.
+The part of the head that enters the pelvis is bigger in this position and the baby doesn’t flex and rotate as well as if they’re in the optimal position.
+That can make for a much longer, more painful and more complicated birth.

 Problems Related to Posterior Position